 5. Do you believe that any aspect of your identity played a role in any of the incidents of sexual harassment you have identified above?
-If YES, please select all that apply: Yes s, Gender s, Gender identity s, Sexual Orientation s, Gender expression s, Racial identity s, National identity s, Citizenship status s, Ability status s, Religious identity s, Other: Sexual Harassment By Students (ARC3 Module 6) Sexual Harassment Victimization tions: Since you enrolled at [INSTITUTION], have you been in a situation in which a student or the state of the stat 1.
-Treated you "differently" because of your sex (for example, mistreated, slighted, or ignored you)?
-Never Once or Twice Sometimes Often Many Times Displayed, used, or distributed sexist or suggestive materials (for example, pictures, stories, or pornography which you found offensive)?
+If YES, please select all that apply: No Yes, Gender Yes, Gender identity Yes, Sexual Orientation Yes, Gender expression Yes, Racial identity Yes, National identity Yes, Citizenship status Yes, Ability status Yes, Religious identity Yes, Other: Sexual Harassment By Students (ARC3 Module 6) Sexual Harassment Victimization tions: Since you enrolled at [INSTITUTION], have you been in a situation in which a student or studen ts: 1 Treated you "differently" because of your sex (for example, mistreated, slighted, or ignored you)?
+Never Once or Twice Sometimes Often Many Times 2.
+Displayed, used, or distributed sexist or suggestive materials (for example, pictures, stories, or pornography which you found offensive)?
 Never Once or Twice Sometimes Often Many Times 3.
+Made offensive sexist remarks (for example, suggesting that people of your sex are not suited ٥. for the kind of work you do)?
+Never Once or Twice Sometimes Often Many Times Never once of twice sometimes often wany times 4.
+Put you down or was condescending to you because of your sex?
+Never Once or Twice Sometimes Often Many Times Deportedly told covered stories or inkes that were affective to visual 5.
+Repeatedly told sexual stories or jokes that were offensive to you)?
+Never Once or Twice Sometimes Often Many Times

+6. Made unwelcome attempts to draw you into a discussion of sexual matters (for example, attempted to discuss or comment on your sex life)?
+Never Once or Twice Sometimes Often Many Times 7.
 Made offensive sexist remarks (for example, suggesting that people of your sex are not suited for the kind of work you do)?
-Never Once or Twice Sometimes Often Many Times Put you down or was condescending to you because of your sex?
-Never Once or Twice Sometimes Often Many Times Repeatedly told sexual stories or jokes that were offensive to you)?
-Never Once or Twice Sometimes Often Many Times lade unwelcome attempts to draw you into a discussion of sexual matters (for example, ttempted to discuss or comment on your sex life)?
-Lever Once or Twice Sometimes Often Many Times lade offensive sexist remarks (for example, suggesting that people of your sex are not suited or the kind of work you do)?
-29 lever Once or Twice Sometimes Often Many Times lade gestures or used body language of a sexual nature which embarrassed or offended you? lever Once or Twice Sometimes Often Many Times lade unwanted attempts to establish a romantic relationship with you despite your efforts to iscourage it? lever Once or Twice Sometimes Often Many Times ontinued to ask you for dates, drinks, dinner, etc., even though you said, "No"? lever Once or Twice Sometimes Often Many Times 11. choice that indicates attention for this item would be, "once or Twice." ever Once or Twice Sometimes Often Many Times ent or posted unwelcome sexual comments, jokes, or pictures by text, email, social media, or ther electronic means? ever Once or Twice Sometimes Often Many Times 13. pread unwelcome sexual rumors about you by text, email, social media, or other electronic neans? ever Once or Twice Sometimes Often Many Times 14. argeted you with homophobic or transphobic comments or images by text, email, social media rother electronic means? a, lever Once or Twice Sometimes Often Many Times В. exual Harassment Victimization Follow-Up Questions [DISPLAY THESE QUESTIONS IF Any exual Harassment Victimization Question is Greater Than 1.]
-Instructions: Think about the incident(s) that you have identified on the last screen(s).
-[Endorsed incidents will be listed here] Now choose one of the incidents you have identified that had a significant effect on you and answer the following questions about that incident.
+29 Never Once or Twice Sometimes Often Many Times 8.
+Made gestures or used body language of a sexual nature which embarrassed or offended you?
+Never Once or Twice Sometimes Often Many Times 9.
+Made unwanted attempts to establish a romantic relationship with you despite your efforts to discourage it?
+Never Once or Twice Sometimes Often Many Times 10.
+Continued to ask you for dates, drinks, dinner, etc., even though you said, "No"?
+Never Once or Twice Sometimes Often Many Times 11.
+A choice that indicates attention for this item would be, "once or Twice."
+Never Once or Twice Sometimes Often Many Times 12.
+Sent or posted unwelcome sexual comments, jokes, or pictures by text, email, social media, or other electronic means?
+Never Once or Twice Sometimes Often Many Times 13.
+Spread unwelcome sexual rumors about you by text, email, social media, or other electronic means?
+Never Once or Twice Sometimes Often Many Times 14.
+Targeted you with homophobic or transphobic comments or images by text, email, social media or other electronic means?
+Never Once or Twice Sometimes Often Many Times В. Sexual Harassment Victimization Follow-Up Questions [DISPLAY THESE QUESTIONS IF Any Sexual Harassment Victimization Question is Greater Than 1.] inci tructions: Think about the incident(s) that you have identified on the last screen(s).
+[Endorsed idents will be listed here] Now choose one of the incidents you have identified that had a nificant effect on you and answer the following questions about that incident.
 1. The situation involved (check all that apply) Sexist or sexually offensive language, gestures, or pictures Unwanted sexual attention Unwanted touching Subtle or explicit bribes or threats